 Hip Replacement After a Fracture

-The number of hip replacements after a fracture has dramatically increased as the U.S. population gets older.
-Each year over 300,000 people over 65 are hospitalized for hip fractures.
-More than 95% of hip fractures result from a fall and, according to the CDC, women experience 3/4 of all hip fractures.
+The number of hip replacements after a fracture has dramatically increased as the U.S. population ages.
+Each year, over 300,000 people over 65 are hospitalized for hip fractures.
+More than 95% of hip fractures result from a fall.
+According to the CDC, women experience 3/4 of all hip fractures.
 With statistics like this, it is easy to see why falls are considered the number one cause of injuries, hospital admissions, and death for older Americans.

 Femur Neck Fracture Broken Hip

 Historically, hip fractures left patients crippled or even caused death due to a lack of mobility and all its associated complications.
-Today, however, technical advances in prosthetics, material, and technique are revolutionizing hip replacement.
-Making it one of the most successful orthopedic interventions of our generation.
+Today, however, technical advances in prosthetics, materials, and techniques are revolutionizing hip replacement and making it one of the most successful orthopedic interventions of our generation.

 Understanding Hip Fractures

 The hip joint is a ball-and-socket joint where the “ball” or femoral head lives and moves within the pelvic socket.
-Fracturing or breaking a hip typically refers to a break of the upper femur (thigh bone).
-If it occurs within the hip joint capsule it is a “femoral neck fracture”.
+Typically, fracturing or breaking a hip refers to a break of the upper femur (thigh bone).
+If it occurs within the hip joint capsule, it is a “femoral neck fracture.”
 The femoral neck is structurally the weakest part of the femur.
-As a result, this is the most common type of break, especially in elderly people with osteoporosis.
+As a result, this is the most common type of break, especially in the elderly with osteoporosis.
 Poor balance, side effects from medication, and worsening eyesight often lead to falls that result in fractures in older adults.

 Hip Replacement Surgery: partial vs total

-A total hip replacement (THR) is when both the femoral head and socket are replaced.
+A total hip replacement (THR) occurs when doctors replace the femoral head and socket.
 The new prosthetic femoral head (metal ball) then rotates within a plastic socket like a natural joint.
-If the fractured neck is significantly displaced or the person has arthritis (worn and compromised cartilage and bone), they are typically a good candidate for a total hip replacement vs a partial which only replaces the femoral head.
-This is especially true for older patients.
-THR produces the best and most consistent results because two prosthetic parts are moving against each other, rather than a prosthetic head against natural cartilage.
+If the fractured neck is significantly displaced or the person has arthritis (worn and compromised cartilage and bone), they are typically a good candidate for a total hip replacement vs a partial, which only replaces the femoral head.
+This scenario is especially true for older patients.
+THR produces the best and most consistent results because two prosthetic parts move against each other rather than a prosthetic head against natural cartilage.
 For young people who do not have underlying arthritis and have healthy acetabular cartilage, a partial replacement or internally fixing the bone with pins may be an option.

 Total Hip Replacement